osmfoundation/donation-drive/_posts/2014-11-01-what-were-asking-for.md

 At the moment, the disks on that machine are configured in a [high performance][2] setup and we will try to make some space available by reconfiguring in a [slightly lower perfomance][3] setup.
-However, should the primary server fail and all the website and API database queries move to the secondary, this might mean that the site and API become slower.
-We don't want the site and API to be slower - we want a great experience for those dedicated contributors.
+This may mean slower queries to the secondary machine, and worse API performance.
+This would be even worse, should the primary server fail and all the website and API database queries move to the secondary.
+We don't want the site and API to be slower --- we want a great experience for those dedicated contributors.

 To avoid this, it would be better to have a machine closer in [specification][4] and performance to the primary database server in